 “A commitment to free speech does not commit you to thinking that it is a good idea to bring controversial speakers on to campus,” Kielty said.

-When asked about Trump’s impending executive order, Kielty said it is difficult to know what its exact ramifications will be for colleges.
+When asked about Trump’s executive order, Kielty said it is difficult to know what its exact ramifications will be for colleges.

 “I do not by any means want to suggest that to use something in a political way is to use it inappropriately,” Kielty said.
-“However, I do think it is important to register the distinction between engaging in a philosophical discussion about something and to try to use a concept to pursue particular political ends, and I would assume that that is what is being done in this instance.”
+“However, I do think it is important to register the distinction between engaging in a philosophical discussion about something and to try to use a concept to pursue particular political ends, and I would assume that is what is being done in this instance.”

 The president’s decision has left conservative groups on campus eager to see what the order may hold for free speech.